antonsoo/customer-churn-prediction-streamlit/README.md

 5. **Web Application Development:** An interactive web application is built using Streamlit, allowing users to input customer data and receive churn predictions in real time.
 6. **Deployment:** The Streamlit application is deployed on Hugging Face Spaces for easy access and demonstration.

-## Demo

-Try out the live demo of the churn prediction app on Hugging Face Spaces: \[Link to your Hugging Face Spaces app] (Replace with the actual link when you deploy it)

 ## Dataset

 The project uses the [Telco Customer Churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) from Kaggle.
 The dataset contains information about customer demographics, services used, contract details, and whether or not the customer churned.